-The CanonicalHeaders list must include the following:
+The Canonical Headers list must include the following:

-- HTTP host header - If the Content-Type header is present in the request, it must be added to the CanonicalHeaders list. - Any x-amz- headers that you plan to include in your request must also be added.
-For example, if you are using temporary security credentials, you will include x-amz-security-token in your request.
-You must add this header in the list of CanonicalHeaders.
+- HTTP host header. - If the Content-Type header is present in the request, you must add it to the CanonicalHeaders list. - Any x-amz-\ headers that you plan to include in your request must also be added.
+For example, if you are using temporary security credentials, you need to include x-amz-security-token in your request.
+You must add this header in the list of Canonical Headers.